A grassroots, brevet-style day of gravel adventure. Four riders, one borderland loop, and the back roads in between.

 Everyone records their own ride too (Strava or a head unit) — that's the timing backup if a phone dies, and it feeds the club's photos and stories.

-Open to the community and capped at 12–15 teams.
-Tell us about your four and share everyone's Strava — there's a light capability bar (below), so we just want to see you've ridden enough to enjoy a 100-mile, 10,000-foot day rather than suffer it.
+Tell us about your four and share everyone's Strava — there's a light capability bar (below), so we just want to see you've ridden enough to enjoy a 115+ mile, 10,000+ foot day rather than suffer it.
 One person submits for the whole team and we'll confirm by email.
-Got fewer than four?
-Send what you have and we'll help match riders.

-Every team gets the GPX and cue sheet, two resupply stops, a tracked dot so we know you're safe, photos from the course, and something to gather around at the finish.
-It's the inaugural edition and the field is small — express interest early.
+Every team gets the GPX file, two resupply stops, a tracked dot so we know you're safe, photos from the course, and something to gather around at the finish.
+The field is small and it filled in year one — register early.

 It's free — no entry fee, no money changes hands to ride.